u2ros/coinmetro-cli/README.md

 ### Binaries

 Binaries are packaged using [pkg](https://github.com/zeit/pkg) utility.
 Look under releases to download the release for your platform.
-Rename the downloaded executable into cm (or cm.exe on windows) and place it into your PATH variable, or cd your terminal to the same folder where you unpacked and renamed your cm(.exe) executable.
+Rename the downloaded executable into cm (or cm.exe on windows) and place it somewhere on your PATH, or cd your terminal to the same folder where you unpacked and renamed your cm(.exe) executable.

 ## Usage